 If you were hit by a distracted driver, whether it was someone texting while driving or someone who was simply not paying attention, you may be entitled to financial compensation for your injuries.
 Contact the Clearwater distracted driving accident attorneys at The Fran Haasch Law Group to learn more about your legal rights.

-Call (727) 784-8191 or contact us online for a free evaluation.
+Call (727) 784-8191 or contact us online for an evaluation.
 We proudly serve clients in Clearwater, Tampa, Palm Harbor, St. Petersburg, and the Greater Tampa Bay Region and beyond.

 What Is Distracted Driving?

 When most people think of distracted driving, they think of a driver who is looking down, reading or sending a text, or reaching for something in the backseat.
 While all of these are considered distracted driving, not all distracted driving is quite so blatant.